canonical/launchpad-manual/user/how-to/work-with-code-hosted-on-launchpad/upload-bzr-branch-to-launchpad.rst

+.. _upload-your-bazaar-branch-to-launchpad:

 Upload your Bazaar branch to Launchpad
 ======================================

 .. include:: /includes/important_not_revised_help.rst

-Just as it's easy to `create your own Bazaar branch <Code/FindingAndDownloading>`__ of code that's registered in Launchpad, you can also host your code on Launchpad.
+Just as it's easy to :ref:`create your own Bazaar branch <find-and-download-code-hosted-on-launchpad>` of code that's registered in Launchpad, you can also host your code on Launchpad.
 It's free and means that your code is:

 -  available for anyone else to download and work with
 -  publicly associated with the project it relates to